 I have been teaching and conducting research at Gustavus since the fall of 2010 after having earned my Ph.D. from Virginia Tech.
 My research seeks to elucidate the employment relationship by way of psychological contracts.
 Recent publications have focused on perceptions of breach/violations, implications of content differences upon employment expectations and perceived obligations, and the impact of third-party representation.

 He also works on projects that examine the impact of labor rights and gender (in)equality on economic performance under various economic and political systems around the world.
 He is particularly interested in the changing notions of labor rights under neoliberalism.
-He also examines issues of alienation and exploitation in the employment relationship - an area in which he has published conceptual articles and a forthcoming article on exploitation by economic necessity.
+He also examines issues of alienation and exploitation in the employment relationship - an area in which he has recently published conceptual articles and a forthcoming article on exploitation by economic necessity.
 Additionally, I work on projects that examine the role of extra-parliamentary opposition in modern industrialized states.
 I typically have two student research positions available at any given time.

 Ph.D.
 Virginia Polytechnic Institute & State University (Virginia Tech) 2010